wenzel-lab/modular-microfluidics-workstation-controller/README.md

 # Open Microfluidics Workstation

-Repository for the development of the modular parts of a free and open source microfluidic workstation.
+Repository for the development of the modular parts of a free and open source microfluidic workstation, for high-throughput droplet microfluidic biological assays.